pinterest/ktlint/documentation/snapshot/docs/api/custom-integration.md

 ### Rule provider

 The `KtLintRuleEngine` must be configured with at least one `RuleProvider`.
 A `RuleProvider` is a lambda which upon request of the `KtLintRuleEngine` provides a new instance of a specific rule.
-You can either provide any of the standard rules provided by KtLint or with your own custom rules, or with a combination of both.
+You can either provide any of the standard rules provided by KtLint, or your own custom rules, or a combination of both.
 ```kotlin title="Creating a set of RuleProviders"
 val KTLINT_API_CONSUMER_RULE_PROVIDERS =
   setOf(